MF-Ahmed/Computer_Vision_Labs_MATLAB/README.md

 # Computer_Vision_Labs_MATLAB
-This repository contains Labs for the Computer vision couse attended during master studies in 2015 using MATLAB 2012
+This repository contains Labs for the Computer vision couse attended during master studies in 2015 using MATLAB 2012, alternatively Octave can be used but is not tested.

 ## Description